rockfordlhotka/BlazorFishingRegs/docs/Implementation-Checklist.md

 ### Project Success Criteria
 - [ ] Users can successfully search and select lakes
 - [ ] Regulations are accurately displayed for selected lakes
-- [ ] Administrators can upload and process regulation PDFs
+- [ ] Administrators can upload and process regulation text files
-- [ ] System processes PDFs with >90% accuracy
+- [ ] System processes text files with >90% accuracy
 - [ ] Application loads in <3 seconds
 - [ ] API responses in <500ms for standard queries
 - [ ] 99.5% uptime in production